-Students must be dropped off on the Northeast side (Track/football field side) of the building when arriving before 8:00 AM.
-Students leaving between 2:50 and 3:00 PM must be picked up on the Northeast side of the building by 3:05.
-The upper entrance of Lewis and Clark Drive is closed to through traffic from 7:15 to 8:30 AM and between 2:30 to 3:30 PM.
-The front (main entrance) of the building is reserved for bus traffic ONLY.
-JCPD patrols the front drive during these times and driving or parking in front of the building during this time may result in a driving citation.
+Students must be dropped off on the North side of the building when arriving before 8:00 AM.
+Students leaving between 2:50 and 3:00 PM must be picked up on the North side of the building.
+The front of the building is reserved for bus traffic only before 8:00 AM and between 2:30 and 3:00 PM.
+Parking near the bus loading area after 2:30 may result in cars